g-celentano/g-celentano/README.md

 # Hey! 👋

 I'm Gaetano, a 23 years old developer from Italy
-- IT engineering student in Naples, Italy
+- Bachelor Degree as IT Engineer
 - Student at @developer-academy-unina

 # Skills